 All surpluses made are re-invested back into the services GLL operate.
 No surplus can be paid to shareholders.
 This has resulted in millions of pounds being invested back into GLL’s facilities.
 Their legal structure requires them to operate centres ‘for the benefit of the community’.
 This structure provides a strategic fit with the aims and objectives of Greenwich Council.

 Woolwich Centre library had been consistently amongst the top 5 visited libraries in the country.
-Total visits had increased by 108% since 2011/12 and, for the last 4 years, Woolwich Centre library had exceeded one million visitors.
+Total visits had increased by 108% since 2011 to 2012 and, for the last 4 years, Woolwich Centre library had exceeded 1 million visitors.
 Meanwhile, the number of books issued had increased by 24% overall, and the number of children’s books issued by 106%.

 Discussion of GLL approaches and priorities